ecaroth/chrome-extension-message-relay/README.md

 `cb` (function) callback function that can be used by the listener to respond to the message directly.

 **NOTE** *the responder callback functionality only works when sending communications between a content script and a background script, as it leverages [chrome.runtime.sendMessage](https://developer.chrome.com/extensions/runtime#method-sendMessage)*

+####.off( msg_type )
+This function allows you to unbind msg type listeners from this relay, or all message types in a namespace for this relay.

+`msg_type` (string) name of the message you want to unbind or (array) of multiple message type strings.
+Note message types can be namespaced in the format 'msg_type.namespace', else if no namespace is supplied ALL messages of that type(s) will be unbound

 ####.levels
 This is simply an exposed object that allows you to explicitly reference a context level and contains the following keys you can use when leveraging the `.send()` function above: